osisoft/Edge-Data-Store-Docs/content/sds/write-data.md

 ## Indexes

 SDS writes rely on the primary index for positioning within streams and locating existing events.
-Most writes use the index as specified by the value; however, for deletes, indexes are specified as strings in the URI.
+Most writes use the index as specified by the value; however, for deletes, indexes are specified as strings in the URI, or, when using the SDS Client Libraries, the index may be passed as-is to DELETE methods that take the index type as a generic argument.
 For more details about working with indexes, see [Indexes](xref:sdsIndexes).

 To specify compound indexes in the URI, specify each field that composes the index, in the specified order, separated by the pipe character, ‘|’.